 This map displays indicative maritime boundaries only.
 It is presented without prejudice to any past, current or future claims by any State.
 It is not intended for use to support any past, current or future claims by any State or territory in the western and central Pacific or east Asian region.
 Individual States are responsible for maintaining the coordinates for their maritime claims.
-It is the responsibility of flag States to ensure their vessels are informed of the coordinates for their negotiated and agreed maritime areas with the Commission Secretariat.
+It is the responsibility of flag States to ensure their vessels are informed of the coordinates of maritime limits within the Convention Area.
+Coastal States are invited to register the coordinates for their negotiated and agreed maritime areas with the Commission Secretariat.